phelumie/Securing-Microservices-Using-API-Key-Based-Auth/README.md

 createdDate: date when the API key was created
 ```

-Dependencies
+## Dependencies
 Spring Web
 Spring cloud gateway
 Spring Redis ORM
 Lombok

+## Contributing
+If you are interested in contributing to this project, feel free to submit a pull request.
+Your contributions are always welcome.
+## License
+This project is licensed under the MIT License.

 ## Tags
 #API-key-based-auth #Spring-Boot #Redis #ORM

-Contributing
-To contribute to the project, create a fork of the repository and submit a pull request.

-License
-This project is licensed under the MIT License.

-Getting started
-To run the project, clone the repository and build the project using the following command:

-Copy code
-mvn clean install